 There will be some study needed between the sessions.
-You will have case reports due during the sessions as well.
-Clear learning goals will be established for each lecture and each session, and self tests will be available to guide your studies along the way.
-If you make use of the self tests, and know the learning goals, you will have the course well in hand.
+You will have a case report due before the end of the program, as well.
+Clear learning goals will be established for each session to guide your studies along the way.
+If you know the learning goals, you will have the course well in hand.
 There is a lot of material to learn and integrate, so we do everything possible to make it easy to learn and to minimize your at-home study time.

 10. When is the tuition due?

 There is a non-refundable $500 deposit due when you register for the course.
 The remaining tuition is due 60 days before the start of each session.
 A $50 late fee will be charged for any payment received after the due date.

 11. Can I contact IVMI for help with cases between classes?

 Yes, we offer free case consultations via email during the course and for one year after you graduate.

 12. Will I be listed in an online directory?

 Yes, we offer listing in an online directory to all of our graduates so that you are easy to find for potential clients.